-You’ll find a much more detailed guide to doing this road trip in Washington State below, but at a high level, you’ll be putting together two incredible loops to form a figure 8 through the great state of Washington.
+You’ll find a much more detailed guide to doing this Washington State road trip below, but at a high level, you’ll be putting together two incredible loops to form a figure 8 through the great state of Washington.

 Southern Loop: Rainier & Olympic National Parks

-The first loop connects Seattle with Mt.
-Rainier National Park, and Olympic National Park.
+The first loop connects Seattle with Mount Rainier National Park, and Olympic National Park.
 Here’s a visual.